 Travel rewards aren't always a preferred choice.
 Why?
 Many programs use sneaky tricks like blackout dates and penalties for booking too close to departure – which make it nearly impossible to use your hard-earned miles and points when you want to.
-Because many of those cards also charge an annual fee, many customers might find themselves paying for a card and not being able to redeem their rewards.
+Because many of those cards also charge annual fees, many customers might find themselves paying for a card and not being able to redeem their rewards.
 So when the Blue Sky credit card came out, a lot of suspicion was in order.
 Dozens of travel credit card offers have been reviewed on this site and many of them are less than rewarding.
 Was the Blue Sky going to be any better?

 Since making its debut in 2008, the American Express Blue Sky card has proven itself a rewarding option.
 Here are several reasons it's a solid choice if you're seeking travel rewards:

 #1 – The Point Value

 A return of 1 percent on spending is generally considered pretty standard when it comes to rewards cards.
 If your card consistently earns less than that, you should look at other options.